xbeat/Machine-Learning/README.md

 Uniform Manifold Approximation and Projection (UMAP) is a dimensionality reduction technique used for visualizing high-dimensional data.
 It preserves both local and global structure, making it effective for various data types.

+## Creating and Manipulating PyTorch Tensors

+Introduction to PyTorch Tensors

+PyTorch is a powerful deep learning library that uses tensors as its fundamental data structure.
+Tensors are multi-dimensional arrays that can represent various types of data, from scalars to complex matrices.
+In this presentation, we'll explore how to create and manipulate tensors using PyTorch.

 ## Location Parameter in Machine Learning with Python

 Location Parameter in Machine Learning